 Balancing School & Full-time Military Requirements

 I also took online classes when I was deployed.
-We often worked 14 hour days while deployed, but there was always some down time here and there.
-I was an aircraft mechanic, an we had to ride the launch truck in case there were ay last-minute emergencies.
+We often worked 14 hour days while deployed, but there was always some downtime here and there.
+I was an aircraft mechanic, and we had to ride the launch truck in case there were any last-minute emergencies.
 Riding launch could take anywhere from 15 minutes, to well over an hour.
-Much of that time we were on stand-by.
+Much of that time we were on standby.
 While everyone on the truck was cutting up or reading Maxim Magazine, I was reading about the history of flight or a book about aviation management.
 I also used my random days off to study and write papers.

 Using a combination of my previous college credits, my Air Force training, taking placement exams, and taking classes through Embry-Riddle, I was able to complete my degree in about 20 months.
 It would have taken longer if I didn’t have the year of college already under my belt, but I also would have doubled-up on more classes and tested out of other classes.
 I’m confident I could have completed it in around 2, to 2.5 years.